Our Traditional Style Kitchen Remodel with Wood Cabinets and Gray island.

 Today is the BIG DAY!
-Hubby and I have been working since November to get our kitchen makeover finished.
-Although this space will not be entirely finished until the floors get done, I am so happy to call it finished for now!
+We only have 1 project left to go – adding French doors – but I’d say that it’s ready for a big ‘ol reveal.
 When we moved into this house I knew that this kitchen would be a major project I wanted to tackle.
 I can’t even believe the difference!
 The journey has been so worth it.

 So are you ready to see the transformation??

 First, let’s visit the BEFORE KITCHEN of doom.
-Dark, ugly, and outdated.
-Yes, this picture is from when we moved in but it is the only one I have that shows the full kitchen.
-And, yes, that is exactly what it looked like.
+Dark and a little outdated at this point.
+This picture is from when we moved in, but it is the only one, I have that shows the full kitchen.

 Per hubby’s request, the cabinets have not changed.
 That was one of my compromises.
 However, in return, I got to do the accessorizing.
 The new, better fitting fridge is awesome!
-And even the “Beach Cafe” received a facelift.
-This picture doesn’t do it justice but it has been distressed painted white and grey.
 Even with the darker cabinets, the kitchen makeover makes this room much lighter and airy in feeling.
 Love It!
-They grey really brought out the richness of the cabinetry that was missing in the yellow/beige outdated scheme.
+The grey really brought out the richness of the cabinetry that was missing in the yellow/beige outdated scheme.

 Remember how we rewired and hid the outlets under the cabinets?
 So.Much.Better.

-Hubby and I did all the tile ourselves and much of it was hand laid because the sheets did not fit together properly or were in awkward spaces.
-And I love these little vintage canisters of joy.
+Hubby and I did all the tile job ourselves and much of it was hand laid because the sheets did not fit together properly or were in awkward spaces.

 If you have any questions, let me know in the comments below!
 Be sure to check out the other parts of this series at the top of this post!